Cat or tomcat: Which is a better fit for you?

 Disadvantages of cats:

-The choice between a tomcat and a female cat also depends on your lifestyle.
-Consider what's important to you beforehand.
+The choice between a male and a female cat also depends on your lifestyle.
+Think about what's important to you beforehand.

 Questions you should ask yourself: